-Melbourne is a culturally diverse and fascinating city known for twisting alleyways full of hidden cafés, sprawling riverside parklands, uncertain weather, a plethora of shopping options, and a range of major sporting events.
+Melbourne is a culturally diverse and fascinating city known for twisting alleyways full of hidden cafés, amazing street art, sprawling riverside parklands, uncertain weather, a plethora of shopping options, and a range of major sporting events.
 Below is a summary of key Melbourne attractions, including several that are only a short walk from the hotel.

 We are located a short walk from the Errol Street café precinct, a popular weekend brunch spot and a great source of general amenities for guests of the hotel (Errol Street also has a supermarket, banks, a chemist and a convenience store).
 Trams runs along Errol Street and turn into Victoria Street going to the Queen Victoria Market and then the city centre.